 Why a bean & cheese taco contest?
 Didn’t we just do Best of Hays?
 And who are you?
 Why do you get to judge?
 Why does this even matter?

 Me?
 I’ve eaten all over this planet, but I’m local now.
-Apart from a few years in London, I’ve lived here since 1994.
+Apart from a few years in London, I’ve lived in San Marcos since 1994.
 Quality food is VERY important to me.
 I also think food critics can be elitist, uptight buttholes.
 Everyone deserves delicious food and it needn’t be expensive.
 Plus local businesses doing awesome deserve recognition, right?

 Why bean & cheese?
 Isn’t that kinda lame?

 Well.
 I figure if you master beans, cheese, and tortillas– the foundation of all Tex-Mex– then the rest of your menu is probably okay.
 In full disclosure, I’d prefer BACON, beans and cheese, but –let’s face it– the wrong piece of bacon can ruin a perfectly good taco, so I decided to keep it simple.

 1. This is completely objective.
 No one paid me to do this.
 Nor do I have a vested interest in the winner.